 The most common symptoms of Morton’s neuroma include pain when you wear narrow shoes.
 (This is a more common symptom for women than men.)
 As mentioned previously, you may experience pain in the ball of your foot.
 It could manifest as a sharp pain, or it could feel more like dull pressure.
 In some cases, the enlarged nerve could even leave the ball of your foot feeling numb.
 And the same is true for your toes, where you may also experience pain, a sensation of pressure, or numbness.

-Morton’s Neuroma Treatment Options
+Morton’s Neuroma Relief: Treatment Options

-I may also fit you for a custom orthotic, since these medical devices redistribute pressure across your foot, bringing relief to your inflamed nerve.
+Next, we may also fit you for a custom orthotic, since these medical devices redistribute pressure across your foot, bringing relief to your inflamed nerve.
 Some patients benefit from anti-inflammatory medications or cortisone injections to quickly target the source of their nerve pain.

 What is Shockwave Therapy?
-Treating Morton's neuroma with Shockwave therapy

 This is a non-surgical treat option for Morton’s Neuroma pain.
-In my practice, I use Extracorporeal Pulse Activation Technology, or (EPAT) Shockwave therapy.
+In our practice, we use Extracorporeal Pulse Activation Technology, or (EPAT) Shockwave therapy.
 Since it is a non-invasive form regenerative medicine, it helps your body heal itself without the need for external interventions such as drugs or steroid injections.
 And, unlike cortisone injections, whose effectiveness wears off over time, treating Morton’s neuroma with Shockwave therapy should provide lasting relief.
 Especially when combined with custom orthotics after treatment.

 Essentially, the EPAT machine delivers thousands of sound waves to your inflamed nerve via the painless device head.
 These waves cause microdamage in your targeted nerve.
 But don’t worry.
 Instead of making more trouble, these tiny tears actually help your body understand that the nerve area is in trouble.
 As a result, it sends healing resources to the area at a much faster pace.
 In turn, your pain and inflammation reduces, often after just one treatment with Shockwave therapy.

-Why Treat Morton’s Neuroma With Shockwave Therapy
+Why Find Morton’s Neuroma Relief With Shockwave Therapy

-The EPAT technology I use in the office provides patients with a natural, way to resolve Morton’s neuroma pain.
+The EPAT technology we use in the office provides patients with a natural, way to resolve Morton’s neuroma pain.
 I also believe it’s a superior treatment option, since it helps your body form new, healthy cells at a faster pace.
 Even better?
 Shockwave therapy can help your body form new blood vessels through a process called angiogenesis.
 This boosts blood flow to inflamed regions in your foot, further speeding the healing process.

 Finally, Shockwave therapy also breaks down calcium deposits and scar tissue in and around your inflamed nerve.
 This can remove barriers to healing in two ways: taking extra pressure off your neuroma, and giving your body more reasons to form new, healthy tissue.